A Bayesian change point model for spatio-temporal data: Methods

 The mean process, $\bfmu$, accounts for a changing linear trend in time -- including any relevant change points -- at each location.
 Using standard linear model notation, $\bfmu$ can be written in the form $\bfX\bfbeta$.
 Consider the mean process for location $i$ at time $t$.
 We represent the mean process for a fixed number of change points $q_i$, as

-where $t^*$ represents the centered and scaled day, $\beta_{qi}$ represents the coefficient corresponding to the $q$th change point, and $\tau^*_{qi}$ the rounded day of the $q$th change point.
+where $t^*$ represents the centered and scaled day, $\beta_{qi}$ represents the coefficient corresponding to the $q$th change point, and $\tau_{qi}$ is the day of the $q$th changepoint.
 To help facilitate the adaptive MCMC algorithm, we assume that $\tau_{qi}$ is continuous; for use in (\ref{eq:meanproc}), $\tau^*_{qi}$ is $\tau_{qi}$ rounded up to the nearest day and then scaled to match the scaling of $t^*$.
 In our model, we scale $t^*$ so that it is between $-1$ and $1$.
-It can be helpful to re-arrange the coefficients so that, for $q_i=2$, $\mu_{it}$ can be written in the following form,